Gary-design63/one-dsd-web/README.md

 - **Secrets** → `AZURE_CREDENTIALS`: JSON from `az ad sp create-for-rbac --sdk-auth`
 - **Secrets** → `ACR_NAME`: your Azure Container Registry name

-See Claude/the team lead for the exact service-principal-creation command.